ShreeshIITmandi/Radiation/docs/introMultigrid.rst

 - Smoothed aggregates using energy minimisation :cite:`sala2008new`

 Different apporaches of multi grid method
 ------------------------------------------
-Different combinations of prolongation, restrictor and smoothner procedures are followed as shown in the figure, where *P*, *R* and *S* represents prolongation and restriction operator and *S* represents solving for error i.e, :math:`Ae=r` where e is error and r is residual, using any of the iterative solver basicaaly Krylov methods are preferred.
+Different combinations of prolongation, restrictor and smoothner procedures are followed as shown in the figure, where *P*, *R* and *S* represents prolongation and restriction operator and *S* represents solving for error i.e, :math:`Ae=r` where e is error and r is residual, using any of the iterative solver primarily Krylov subspace methods are preferred.

 .. |pic1| image:: Vcycle.png
    :width: 42%